 If eligible for the premium tax credit, you can apply it to any of the four tiers of coverage available on the Health Insurance Marketplace: Bronze, Silver, Gold, and Platinum.
 You cannot use the credit to purchase catastrophic coverage, which is a low-cost option available for those eligible for a hardship exemption or individuals under the age of 30.

 When you enroll in a silver plan, the insurer will automatically enroll you in coverage and apply the subsidy to it.
-Unlike the premium tax credit, you can’t defer the subsidy or receive it directly.7
+Unlike the premium tax credit, you can’t defer or receive the subsidy directly.6

 How are subsidies calculated?

-The government determines subsidies based on your adjusted gross income (AGI), family size and directly.8 Your AGI is your gross income minus specific deductions, such as the student loan interest tax deduction and deductions for IRA contributions you may have made over the year.9
+The government determines subsidies based on your adjusted gross income (AGI), family size, and household changes you are expecting.7 Your AGI is your gross income minus specific deductions, such as the student loan interest tax deduction and deductions for IRA contributions you may have made over the year.8

 What happens when you under or overestimate your income?

-If you underestimate your adjusted gross income for the year and receive more subsidies than you should have, you may have to pay some or all of it back when you file your taxes.
+If you underestimate your adjusted gross income for the year and receive more subsidies than you should have, you may have to pay some or all of it back.
 How much you repay depends on your income.
-If it’s under 400% of the poverty guideline for your family size, you may only have to pay back a portion of it.
-If your income exceeds that amount, you’ll have to repay the entire value of the subsidy.
+If it’s over 8.5% of the poverty guideline for your family size, you may have to pay back a portion of it.

 How to apply for subsidies?